-In this Asinta report, multinational employers can find insights to begin benchmarking employee benefits in India for 2022.
+In this Market and Benchmark Insight Report for India – 2022, multinational employers can find insights to understand employee benefits in the country better.
 Prudent, Asinta’s employee benefits consulting Partner in India, presents the information in a manner that is concise and easy to understand.

 - The addition of employee income protection (short-term disability) coverage, an employee benefit that was once difficult to come by in the country. (p.15)

 - Details on how to set up employee income protection coverage. (p.
 16)

 An example of what’s inside the report